azaleafisitania/Wardrobe/README.md

 Wardrobe
 ========

-A little web application for personal managing clothes
+Web application with clothes management, mix and match, scheduling, and clothes dictionary.